kevincloud/vault-aws-demo/README.md

 # Features

-* Auto unseal with AWS KMS
+* Auto Unseal with AWS KMS
 * Dynamic Database Secrets with RDS MySQL
 * AWS IAM Authentication
 * Encryption as a Service